Breadcrumb navigation

 - Designing concepts for projection mapping

-- Creating content and sourcing material online
+- Creating content and sourcing material

-- Preparing digital content (file types, resolutions and codecs)
+- Preparing digital content: file types, resolutions, and codecs

-- Setting up hardware (computers, projectors and real-world objects)
+- Setting up hardware: computers, projectors, and real-world objects

-- Keystoning, image correction and distortions
+- Keystoning, image correction, and geometric distortion

 Do I need anything for the course?